RubensAlmeidaDev/RubensAlmeidaDev/README.md

 - 👋 Hi, I’m @RubensAlmeidaDev
-- 👀 I’m interested in Leanr more about programing
+- 👀 I’m interested in Learn more about programing
 - 🌱 I’m currently learning web developing
+- 🌱 I´m learning about UI/UX

 <!---
 RubensAlmeidaDev/RubensAlmeidaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.